-The questionnaire is then passed on to other departments and wards in Hull and East Yorkshire Hospitals NHS Trust and is kept on file for future reference if they need to be brought to hospital again.
+The questionnaire is then passed on to other departments and wards in Hull University Teaching Hospitals NHS Trust and is kept on file for future reference if they need to be brought to hospital again.

 Lisa, who has worked at the trust for four years, said: “In the past, relatives would often say they felt like no one was telling them anything because we were busy delivering the care while they were in the waiting area.

 “We’ve also had patients brought in from care homes with no one with them so we don’t know anything about their needs and just had to work it out.

 “We realised having relatives with their loved ones helped not just our patients feel less anxious, the relatives were involved in helping our staff look after their loved one.

 “Asking the questions as soon as they arrive at hospital means ED can pass on vital information to other wards and departments so the patient and family have the very best experience we can offer.”

 The Butterfly Scheme, where patients living with dementia are identified by a butterfly on their notes, was also extended in ED.

 Now, butterflies are drawn on the outside of rooms in the majors area and a butterfly sticker is placed on their wristband so staff can see instantly that the patient may be confused or anxious.

 Beca said: “This means that nurses and health care assistants are immediately aware that the patient has dementia and will adapt their nursing skills accordingly.”

 As well as answering the survey, families are also given an information pack explaining the system now in operation and including a list of dementia organisations and services, vital tips on keeping older people well and details of local support groups.